jorisgp/sort-nested-json/readme.md

 ```

 Here is an  example of using sort-nested-json within a React Component.
 The sortWithMemory function returns the previous sort settings with the result.
-If you provide this result with you second sort request it will automatically switch between ascending (ASC) and descending (DESC) when your sort request is on the same column.
+If you provide this result with your second sort request it will automatically switch between ascending (ASC) and descending (DESC) when your sort request is on the same column.

 ```js